 Age Range: 8-12

-Next is a fictionalized story of a female ninja in 1500s Japan.
+Now we have a fictionalized story of a female ninja in 1500s Japan.
 Based on actual events there are plenty of resources (maps, glossary, further reading, known facts vs. the fictionalized parts) to supplement the fascinating story of a fearless woman.

 Written and Illustrated by: Paul Owen Lewis